System design mapping for games

 - • Example / template projects

-- • Richer overview metrics
+- • Richer collaboration and notifications

 Potential Directions